Manual Collection of COVID-19 Convalescent Plasma

 9. Product Release:

-1. Orders must be on the PAPER requisition (old Blood Bank Order Form) with a patient prescription:
+1. Orders must be on the PAPER requisition (old Blood Bank Order Form) with a patient prescription and signed by a physician designated to treat COVID patients.

 1. No orders in Cerner